 A full eye health and vision assessment that includes:

-This exam is appropriate for patients seeking a general eye exam, updated prescription, or evaluation of eye health concerns.
+This exam is appropriate for patients seeking a general eye exam, an updated prescription, or evaluation of eye health concerns.

 Contact lens fittings require additional measurements and trial lens testing beyond a standard eye exam.
 This fee covers: